 The Psychology program in the Department of Psychology is oriented toward training qualified students to pursue careers in research, teaching and professional practice.
-Concentrations include: Affective-Social Psychology, Clinical Psychology, Cognitive, and Developmental.
+Concentrations include: Affective/Social Psychology, Clinical Psychology, Cognitive Psychology, and Developmental Psychology.
 We also offer a specialization in Developmental Cognitive Neuroscience (DCN).

 Graduate students are supported with both tuition waivers and stipends.
 We think of ourselves as a psychology department that offers not only an intellectually stimulating environment, but also a congenial environment.